Alvearie/FHIR-from-Jupyter/README.md

 Notebook 3 builds a predictive model from Parquet files that are built in notebook 2 from features extracted from the FHIR resources.

-Notebooks 1 should work from almost any Jupyter notebook environment, but notebooks 2 and 3 use Apache Spark to process bulk FHIR resources into a dataframe and therefor must run in a Jupyter environment with access to Spark.
+Notebook 1 should work from almost any Jupyter notebook environment, but notebooks 2 and 3 use Apache Spark to process bulk FHIR resources into a dataframe and therefor must run in a Jupyter environment with access to Spark.

 ## Getting started